Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Summary Conclusions

 \section{Summary \& Conclusions}

-In this paper, we have studied the phenomenon of large tau lepton energy loss during tau neutrino propagation and regeneration, for energies above the PeV scale.
-Our numerical simulation explored a very general energy degeneracy effect above $\sim$ 10 PeV, seen in some cases in previous work \cite{Safa:2019ege} and encapsulated in \eref{eq:gaussian}.
-Using this, our semi-analytic solution \eref{eq:n-events-v3} provides a convenient parametrization of this effect for use in estimating detection rates at IceCube based on given model parameters.
-Based on these results, we use existing IceCube High-Energy Starting Event (HESE) data to examine the parameter space reach for dark matter particles within Earth to decay or annihilate to neutrinos.
-Without modeling subtleties that invalidate the general assumptions entering this calculation, there isn't much room for trapped dark matter decays or annihilations to remain undiscovered by IceCube and stay consistent with other constraints.
+In this paper, we have shown how rates of high-energy tau neutrinos from decaying or annihilating dark matter are related to dark matter properties such as the dark matter-nucleon cross section and decay rate or thermally-averaged annihilation cross section.
+Given existing constraints on dark matter properties, we find that this scenario does not allow room for high-energy Earth-emerging tau neutrino events at IceCube to be interpreted in terms of decaying or annihilating dark matter.
+While previous work has cast doubt on such an interpretation of the anomalous ANITA events \cite{Cline:2019snp,Safa:2019ege}, we examine a much broader range of dark matter masses.
+Our explicit connection between dark matter properties -- constrained experimentally -- and expected IceCube event rates adds perspective to the existing literature on searches for neutrino signatures of dark matter.

+Our work included a numerical simulation that showed how significant tau lepton energy losses during tau neutrino regeneration drive a wide range of initial neutrino energies toward a distinct spectrum, as shown in \eref{eq:gaussian} and \fref{fig:histogram}.
+When combined with estimates of dark matter capture and thermalization in relation to decay or annihilation rates, this allows for a semi-analytic estimate of the IceCube HESE event rate, \eref{eq:n-events-v3}.
+This result provides a useful way to quickly check the effect of, for example, quite different assumptions about the dark matter capture and thermalization process.

-We expect this to be a important consideration for future studies at IceCube and especially proposed experiments such as POEMMA and GRAND.
-The IceCube Upgrade \cite{Ishihara:2019aao} and IceCube-Gen-2 \cite{IceCube-Gen2:2020qha} will also significantly improve sensitivity to and identification of tau neutrinos, allowing stronger constraints to be placed on secondary tau neutrinos from dark matter decay.
-It is important to reiterate that there are a number of ways in which Standard Model uncertainties, dark matter model dependence, and detector subtleties enter the above calculation.
-While these don't change the general features of our conclusions, future analyses or unexpected results in high-energy neutrino physics (e.g. the tau neutrino cross section \cite{Denton:2020jft}) could be cause to revisit this.
-Furthermore, this work emphasizes that any interpretation of Earth-emerging tau-like signals in terms of dark matter models is difficult to reconcile.
+More sensitive dedicated searches for localized ultra-high energy tau neutrinos could be performed directly from future experiments and upgrades \cite{IceCube-Gen2:2020qha,Ishihara:2019aao,POEMMA:2020ykm}.
+While these could lead to more sensitivity than we have inferred from the public IceCube HESE sample, we don't expect this to change the qualitative picture we have presented.
+We have also assumed that tau neutrinos are immediate decay products of the dark matter particle.
+If there is instead a mediator that eventually decays to neutrinos, with a lifetime allowing many mediator particles to escape Earth before decaying, IceCube could still constrain this but with reduced sensitivity that would depend on model assumptions.
+There are a number of other ways in which Standard Model uncertainties, dark matter model dependence, and detector subtleties enter the above calculation.
+While these do not change the general features of our conclusions, future analyses or unexpected results in high-energy neutrino physics (e.g. the tau neutrino cross section \cite{Denton:2020jft}) could be cause to revisit this.

 \acknowledgments